clicon/clixon-docs/quickstart.rst

 Content
 -------
-The application directory contains a Clixon example which includes a simple example.
-It contains the following files:
+The hello example directory contains the following files:

+`hello.xml`
-* `hello.xml`       The configuration file.
+   The configuration file.
 See `clixon-config.yang <https://github.com/clicon/clixon/tree/master/yang/clixon/clixon-config@2019-06-05.yang>`_ for the uang spec of hello.xml.
+`clixon-hello@2019-04-17.yang`
-* `clixon-hello@2019-04-17.yang` The yang spec of the example.
+   The yang spec of the example.
+`hello_cli.cli`
-* `hello_cli.cli`                CLIgen specification.
+   CLIgen specification.
+`Makefile.in`
-* `Makefile.in`                  Example makefile where plugins are built and installed
+   Example makefile where plugins are built and installed `README.md`
-* `README.md`                    This file
+   This file

 Compile and run
 ---------------